Ozempic For Weight Loss: Is it Worth it?

 Ozempic Side Effects: What Your Doctor Won’t Tell You

-Like any medication, Ozempic has risks—some mild, some serious.
+Like any medication, Ozempic has risks.
+Some are mild, some are serious.
 Here are the side effects you need to know about.

 Hollowed cheeks and sunken eyes